 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
 THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):

 1. TNWs and Adjacent Wetlands.
 Check all that apply and provide size estimates in review area:

-\Box TNWs: # linear feet # width (ft), Or, # acres.

-Wetlands adjacent to TNWs: 493 square feet.
+□TNWs: linear feet width (ft), Or, acres. □Wetlands adjacent to TNWs: acres.

 2. RPWs that flow directly or indirectly into TNWs.